DEFRA/ffc-development-guide/guides/debug-dotnet-container.md

 Visual Studio does not integrate with the WSL filesystem, so WSL users must clone the repository in Windows to debug using Visual Studio.

+For services which require environment variables to be read from the host, it is recommended to store these in a `.env` file in the repository as Docker Compose will automatically read this file when running the container.
+This file must be excluded from source control.

 This process has a prerequisite of the user having [Docker Desktop](https://hub.docker.com/editions/community/docker-ce-desktop-windows/) installed which includes Docker Compose by default.

 - add your break point